Muriva Kinetic Dazzle Stripe Vinyl Black & Gold Wallpaper

 - Product rating

-Re-design your room with this Muriva Kinetic dazzle stripe black & gold wallpaper, with a vinyl finish.
+Re-design your room with this Muriva Kinetic dazzle stripe black and gold wallpaper, with a vinyl finish.
 The 530mm wide paper comes with a pattern that repeats every 530 mm.

 Purchasing and availability details